 \subsection{Modular forms}

-Let $L$ be an even lattice of signature $(2,n)$ with $n\geq3$.
+Let $L$ be an even lattice of signature $(2,q)$ with $q\geq3$.
 Recall that the symmetric domain

-consists of two isomorphic connected components and is acted on by the arithmetic group $O(L)$.
+consists of two components exchanged by complex conjugation and is acted on by the arithmetic group $O(L)$.
 We fix one of the two connected components, denoted $\Omega(L)$ and called the {\textit{period domain}} for $L$.
 The index two subgroup of orientation-preserving isometries $O^+(L)\subset O(L)$ is the subgroup of $O(L)$ fixing $\Omega(L)$.